Top 15 Late Stage Venture Capital Firms to Watch

 Image of StepStone Group - Top VCs in Late Stage

 StepStone Group is a global private markets firm that provides investors with customized portfolios.
-They do this by integrating primary fund investments, secondary market purchases, and direct co-investments.
+Their model integrates primary fund investments, secondary market purchases, and direct co-investments.

 • Investment stage: Late Stage Venture

-• Industries of focus: Banking, Financial Services, FinTech, Real Estate Investment
+• Industries of focus: Banking, Financial Services, FinTech, Real Estate Investment, Venture Capital

 • Founded: 2007